-• The purpose of this paper is neither to justify nor discredit the
+The purpose of this paper is neither to justify nor discredit the new rule.

 The total pay comparison of the typical executive to the average worker in the United States has been a hot button issue for decades.